 This research is part of the TABULA project.
 The project aims to teach complex and abstract concepts in computer science.
 The fact that tangibles create a higher awareness for the work of a collaborator might help students to interact more with each other and therefore easier learn the complex topics from computer science.

 - Christian Cherek, David Asselborn, Simon Voelker and Jan Borchers.
 Off-Surface Tangibles: Exploring the Design Space of Midair Tangible Interaction.
 In Extended Abstracts of the 2019 CHI Conference on Human Factors in Computing Systems, CHI EA '19, ACM, New York, NY, USA, May 2019.

 - David Asselborn.
 Reaching a New Dimension: Using Tangibles for 3D Object Rotation.
-Masters's Thesis, RWTH Aachen University, Aachen, September 2018.
+Master's Thesis, RWTH Aachen University, Aachen, September 2018.

 - Christian Cherek, Anke Brocker, Simon Voelker and Jan Borchers.
 Tangible Awareness: How Tangibles on Tabletops Influence Awareness of Each Other’s Actions.
 In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems, CHI '18, pages 298:1–298:7, ACM, New York, NY, USA, 2018.

 - Alexander Neumann.
 User Friendly Tangible Construction Kit.
 Bachelor's Thesis, RWTH Aachen University, Aachen, September 2016.